loda-lang/loda-programs/programs/oeis/list6.md

 * [A315471](http://oeis.org/A315471) ([L17 program](315/A315471.asm)): Coordination sequence Gal.3.52.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315475](http://oeis.org/A315475) ([L17 program](315/A315475.asm)): Coordination sequence Gal.5.133.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315476](http://oeis.org/A315476) ([L13 program](315/A315476.asm)): Coordination sequence Gal.6.619.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315477](http://oeis.org/A315477) ([L06 program](315/A315477.asm)): Coordination sequence Gal.5.293.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315488](http://oeis.org/A315488) ([L22 program](315/A315488.asm)): Coordination sequence Gal.6.343.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315489](http://oeis.org/A315489) ([L17 program](315/A315489.asm)): Coordination sequence Gal.5.292.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315490](http://oeis.org/A315490) ([L18 program](315/A315490.asm)): Coordination sequence Gal.4.141.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.